facebook image twitter image

 On behalf of the residents, faculty and staff, welcome to our residency program in Emergency Medicine at Rutgers Health/New Jersey Medical School in Newark, New Jersey!
 We'd encourage you to review our website in detail so that you can learn more about us and what we have to offer.

-The city of Newark defines our institution and at its core our goal is to provide service to an underserved population.
+The City of Newark defines our institution and at its core our goal is to provide service to an underserved population.
 With nearly half a million people from a diverse set of racial, ethnic and socioeconomic backgrounds we are able provide our residents with a variety of experiences.
-Our residents spend most of their time at University Hospital where we care for patients mainly from an urban environment, but being a tertiary care referral center also from the surrounding region.
+Our residents spend most of their time at University Hospital where we care for patients mainly from an urban environment.
+As we are the only public safety-net hospital in the state of New Jersey, and also a tertiary care center, we serve individuals from the broader surrounding region as well.

 This location also highlights our role as an urban public hospital.
 As recent events have raised to the forefront issues related to racial injustice, growing economic inequality and the direct impact on our patient's well-being, we are of the mindset that these are not "new" issues - we have recognized these issues for years and arguably it is advocacy for changing the status quo with regard to these issues that bring us to this institution.

 Our location additionally challenges us with a large amount of penetrating trauma, blunt trauma from multiple major highways in the near vicinity, injuries and exposures from a large nearby industrial area, as well as an international airport and seaport that is often a window to the medical problems of the world.
+As the receiving hospital for Newark International Airport, our residents are frequently exposed to people and ailments from around the world.
 We feel that this wide variety of pathology and critical illnesses provides our residents with one of the best clinical experiences in the region – one that is both intensive and educational.

 While excellent clinical and academic training is a hallmark of our program, what sets us apart is our commitment to the community we serve.
 The Newark, NJ urban community faces a significant burden of not only the medically underserved, but also those with significant socioeconomic challenges (25-40% poverty rate, 42% of residents age ≥ 24 have not completed high school, 50% of households do not have access to a car, and the highest prevalence of substance use and HIV/AIDS in the State of New Jersey).
 The ED serves as a critical, and often only, link to the healthcare system for many patients in Newark.
 Therefore, we place a priority on educating our residents in the social determinants of health and recognizing that the best patient-centered, emergency care includes exploring a patient’s culture, social context, and determinants surrounding their visit and impacting their health.